New criminal offences to disrupt people smugglers set out in border Bill

 “These new counter-terror style powers, including making it easier to seize mobile phones at the border, along with statutory powers for our new Border Security Command to focus activity across law enforcement agencies and Border Force will turbocharge efforts to smash the gangs.”

+Reacting to the Bill, Mubeen Bhutta, from British Red Cross, said: “We welcome the Government’s focus on improving the UK asylum system and its commitment to avoid further loss of life in the Channel.

+“However, the legislation announced today does not address one of the fundamental reasons why people put their lives in the hands of people smugglers, which is that there is no way to apply for asylum without already being in the UK.”

-Reacting to the bill, Natasha Tsangarides from refugee charity Freedom From Torture said it “will do nothing” to address the root causes of forced displacement and instead make methods refugees use to escape war and persecution “more dangerous”.
+Natasha Tsangarides from refugee charity Freedom From Torture added that instead it will make methods refugees use to escape war and persecution “more dangerous”.

 Home Office sources added while safe routes need to be working effectively, it cannot be the only answer or an alternative to stopping smuggling gangs.